SAP-archive/sap-iot-samples/README.md

 # Prerequisites

-1. An SAP Cloud Platform global account with entitlements for SAP IoT or a Cloud Platform Enterprise Agreement in place at your company
+1. An SAP Business Technology Platform global account with entitlements for SAP IoT or a Cloud Platform Enterprise Agreement in place at your company
 2. Other prerequisites are listed with each sample under "Download, Installation, Configuration and Use".

 # Download, Installation, Configuration, and Use